tobozo/ESP32-targz/README.md

 # ESP32-targz

-## An ESP32-Arduino library that provides decompression support for .tar, .gz and .tar.gz files
+## An ESP32-Arduino library to provide decompression support for .tar, .gz and .tar.gz files

 ![](ESP32-targz.png)